Oreire/Pipeline-ci-cd/README.md

 # Pipeline-ci-cd
-A simplistic GitHub Action Syntax and Logic to Automate Infrastructure Provisioning
+A demonstration of a simplistic GitHub Action Syntax/Logic Infrastructure Provisioning Automatation